nooralahzadeh/CLG-VQA/README.md

 This is the implementation of the approaches described in the paper:
 > Farhad Nooralahzadeh and Rico Sennrich [Improving the Cross-Lingual Generalisation in Visual Question Answering](https://arxiv.org/abs/). arXiv 2022; abs/.

 Our repository is based on [IGLUE](https://github.com/e-bug/iglue) and [VOLTA](https://github.com/e-bug/volta).
-We thank the authors for their wonderful open-source efforts.
+We thank the authors for their wonderful open-source efforts.</br>
+For sparse fine-tuning (SFT), we adopt the codebase of [BERT-Tickets](https://github.com/VITA-Group/BERT-Tickets) for our purpose.</br>
 We provide the code for reproducing our results and fine-tuned models.